Advertisment

 How Cinema Enforces Friendship as Shared Sisterhood

-Cinema and theatre has explored this idea where we often see an amalgamation of sisterhood and friendship which blurs the line between the two and portrays women in a close knit community who thrive on shared grief, joy, euphoria and tragedy.
-Series like 'Orange is the New Black' too reflect on how women of different race, culture and age live in prison where they are bound to form close connections with each other despite the plethora of differences among them.
+Cinema and theatre have explored this idea where we often see an amalgamation of sisterhood and friendship which blurs the line between the two and portrays women in a close-knit community who thrive on shared grief, joy, euphoria and tragedy.
+Series like 'Orange is the New Black' also reflects on how women of different races, cultures and ages live in a prison where they are bound to form close connections with each other despite the plethora of differences among them.

 Asking Women About Intergenerational Friendships And How It Impacts Them

 Female friendships become an integral part and a necessity keeping in mind how 'giving' they can be.
-We asked a few students of University of Delhi on how intergenerational friendship appeals to them.
+We asked a few students of the University of Delhi how intergenerational friendship appeals to them.

 Advertisment

-Mona, who is a 47 year old woman mentions how intergenerational friendship has helped her, "I belong to a generation where our parents guided us through thick and thin and their wish was our command; in my teen years we navigated our life decisions with our parents and their inputs heavily impacted our life.
+Mona, who is a 47-year-old woman mentions how intergenerational friendship has helped her, "I belong to a generation where our parents guided us through thick and thin and their wish was our command; in my teen years we navigated our life decisions with our parents and their inputs heavily impacted our life.
 But when I look at my daughters and the younger generation, I feel they are more practical and sorted.
-I try to be a friend for my daughter's before their mother and I always learn through them.
-I feel they have so much to say, with such clarity of thoughts and rational that I constantly feel empowered talking to them."
+I try to be a friend to my daughter's before their mother and I always learn through them.
+I feel they have so much to say, with such clarity of thoughts and rationale that I constantly feel empowered talking to them."

 In my profession, most of my colleagues get transferred so when we get new people I talk to them and there's always something or the other happening with everyone and they are just so engaged and focused.
 The best part is that none of my travel plans get cancelled because these juniors are always ready to explore.
 It keeps our work environment very positive as well and boosts our morale while keeping us connected with each other."